 The PRA define portfolio landlords as: “borrowers with four or more distinct mortgaged buy-to-let properties, either together or separately, in aggregate.”

-A number of lenders have already announced how they will approach portfolio landlord lending and Paradigm have now created a factsheet containing a range of relevant information on each lender’s portfolio landlord underwriting policies so as to provide a document that advisers can use to cross-check and compare.
+A number of lenders have announced how they are approaching portfolio landlord lending and Paradigm have now created a factsheet containing a range of relevant information on each lender’s portfolio landlord underwriting policies so as to provide a document that advisers can use to cross-check and compare.

 We have captured the following information: